Gieryneck/GifSearch/README.txt

 This project runs on http-server package.
+Make sure you have npm installed.
 Type "npm run start" in the terminal to create a new server, and open the server url in the browser.